Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture

 Recently, researchers have proposed various optimization techniques to improve the overall throughput of serving systems and meet SLOs of diverse applications.
-A notable advancement is continuous batching \cite{yuOrcaDistributedServing2022}, which implements iteration-level scheduling to dynamically add or remove request in the batch during each computation iteration.
+A notable advancement is continuous batching~\cite{yuOrcaDistributedServing2022}, which implements iteration-level scheduling to dynamically add or remove requests in the batch during each computation iteration.
 This approach provides greater flexibility compared to traditional request-level scheduling, significantly reducing queuing latency.
-Continuous batching has been integrated into inference frameworks like vLLM \cite{kwonEfficientMemoryManagement2023} and TensorRT-LLM \cite{OptimizingInferenceLarge}, becoming a widely adopted technology for LLM serving.
-Subsequent studies introduced chunked prefill \cite{holmesDeepSpeedFastGenHighthroughputText2024, agrawalTamingThroughputLatencyTradeoff2024}, which divides input sequence into smaller chunks and batches them with decode tasks to mitigate the latency spikes caused by lengthy prompts, further enabling stall-free scheduling that allows new requests to be added without interrupting ongoing decode processing.
-However, recent work \cite{zhongDistServeDisaggregatingPrefill2024,patelSplitwiseEfficientGenerative2024,huInferenceInterferenceDisaggregate2024} have shown that prefill and decode phases exhibit fundamentally distinct computational characteristics and latency requirements.
-The colocating prefill and decode computation from different requests creates mutual interference, causing increased TTFT and TPOT that ultimately degrades the system's goodput.
+Subsequent studies introduced chunked prefill~\cite{holmesDeepSpeedFastGenHighthroughputText2024, agrawalTamingThroughputLatencyTradeoff2024}, which divides input sequences into smaller chunks and batches them with decode tasks to mitigate the latency spikes caused by lengthy prompts, further enabling stall-free scheduling that allows new requests to be added without interrupting ongoing decode processing.
+However, recent works~\cite{zhongDistServeDisaggregatingPrefill2024,patelSplitwiseEfficientGenerative2024,huShuffleInferDisaggregateLLM2025} have shown that prefill and decode phases exhibit fundamentally distinct computational characteristics and latency requirements.
+Colocating prefill and decode computation from different requests creates mutual interference, causing increased TTFT and TPOT that ultimately degrades the system's goodput.